As more people get out on the road for July 4 holiday, gas prices expected to continue rise

 The average gas price in the state is $2.89 per gallon for regular fuel and $3.55 per gallon for premium fuel, AAA reports show.
 On May 4, a few days before the Colonial hack, the average regular fuel price was $2.70 per gallon, 19 cents less than today.

-Prices in Rome and Floyd County have been no different.
-Regular unleaded prices range between $2.65 and $2.95, right around the state average of $2.85 per gallon.
+Prices in Gordon County have been no different.
+The regular unleaded price averages $2.87 Thursday, just below the state average.

 AAA is projecting that more than 47.7 million Americans will travel for the holiday, which would make it the second-highest travel volume on record, behind only 2019.